Do you have a Spinal Fracture? Find out what your symptoms mean—in a few painless clicks.

 Types of Spinal Fractures (SFs)

-(SFs) come in many different forms: Burst, Compression, Flexion-Distraction, and Fracture-Dislocation are the four main types.
+Spinal fractures come in many different forms: Burst, Compression, Flexion-Distraction, and Fracture-Dislocation are the four main types of spinal fractures.
 The following passage provides brief descriptions of each:

 - Burst Fracture: Severe trauma causes this type of spinal fracture.
 They are most common in car accidents.
 Essentially, a burst fracture occurs when extreme applications of force crush parts of the vertebral body.
 In a burst fracture, the break (or breaks) occurs in more than one place.
 In addition, the crushed vertebrae can lead to bony fragments that pierce the spinal cord.
 This can lead to additional injuries, such as nerve problems.